 With the rise in the power of classical computers and the emergence of quantum computers, public keys are becoming increasingly vulnerable.
 Most cryptocurrency addresses are created by hashing or obscuring the public key, however, once a user transfers funds from this address, the public key is then revealed on the blockchain.
 In the realm of classical computing there is little risk with this method.
 However, a Quantum Computer running Shor’s algorithm could break most public key cryptography in little to no time at all, resulting in funds being stolen.
 Though most conjectures range from five to ten years before security could begin to break, Nexus has prepared by integrating a number of cryptographic innovations that support increased levels of quantum resistance.

-We have developed an architecture called Signature Chains that enhances the security of existing DSA (Digital Signature Algorithm), by hashing a public key until it is used while changing keys with every transaction.
+We have developed an architecture called Signature Chains that enhance the security of existing DSA (Digital Signature Algorithm), by hashing the public key until it is used while changing the key pair with every transaction.
 We have also integrated the following cryptographic functions: FALCON (a second round contender for the NIST Post-Quantum cryptography competition), Argon2 (winner of the password hashing competition, and a superior alternative to S-Crypt or B-Crypt), and Keccak (winner of the SHA3 competition).

 What is a Quantum Computer?